jappeace/death/Readme.md

 [![https://jappieklooster.nl](https://img.shields.io/badge/blog-jappieklooster.nl-lightgrey)](https://jappieklooster.nl/tag/haskell.html)
 [![Jappiejappie](https://img.shields.io/badge/discord-jappiejappie-black?logo=discord)](https://discord.gg/Hp4agqy)

-> Symbolizes significant change, transformation, and endings, rather than literal physical death.
+> Death (XIII) Symbolizes significant change, transformation, and endings, rather than literal physical death.

 Death to typeclasses.

+In here we explore an alternative universe where we neglect the existence of typeclasses in favor of the backpack module system.
+This ends up doing ocaml in haskell.
+It's either best of both worlds, or a failed experiment.

 ### Tools